mattbellis/motion_monitoring/NOTEBOOK_RUNNING_Summer_2018.md

 ***Friday's task: Convert MatLab code to Python, get comfortable with Git (including creating the repo), and start looking into battery packs to power Adafruit Metro for portable accelerometer readings.***

+**Friday, May 25th**

+With Bellis' help, python code was created to analyze the .csv file created.
+Looking at the [Newton-Cotes Formulas](https://en.wikipedia.org/wiki/Newton%E2%80%93Cotes_formulas) to get an idea on how to start integrating the data to get velocity and position from acceleration.

 Things we learned.

 Adafruit drivers notes please!